Welcome to the Native Resource Directory at MSU!

 The AIC has been supported through its own fundraising efforts such as the Wonders In Native Generations and Societies (WINGS) collaboration with Bozeman School District, Bozeman’s Christmas Stroll, MSU’s International Food Bazaar, MSU’s Office of Student Engagement student organization funding sources, as well as through the annual AIC Pow Wow.
 Additionally MSU’s Department of Native American Studies provides a large source of funding via it’s endowments for the AIC annual Pow Wow.
 The AIC recently experienced food preparation changes implemented by MSU in 2014 which impeded on how the AIC has traditionally fund raised at the annual Pow Wow.
 These funds were used to provide the majority of the AIC initiatives and events such as the annual AIC Fall and Spring picnics, Thanks-mass Dinner, as well as many other AIC lead initiatives that addressed important social/academic/personal/profession/community development opportunities.

-Richard White, M.Ed., AIC Co-Advisor, Director American Indian/Alaska Native Student
+Lisa Perry, AIC Co-Advisor, Director American Indian/Alaska Native Student Success

 406.994.4880 or [email protected]

-Francine Spang-Willis, MA, AIC Co-Advisor, Program Manager American Indian/Alaska Native Student Success
+Nick Ross-Dick, AIC Co-Advisor, Program Manager American Indian/Alaska Native Student

 406.994.5529 or [email protected]